saulperez37/Bamazon-Repo/README.md

 # Bamazon APP

-Bamazon is a storefront app created with MySQL and Node.js.The MySQL database consists of a table that contains columns showing a unique id for each product, product name, department each product belongs to, product price and stock quantity.
+Bamazon is a storefront app created with MySQL and Node.js.
+The MySQL database consists of a table that contains columns showing an id for each product, product name, department each product belongs to, product price and stock quantity.

 Running this application will first display all of the items available for sale.
-The table displayed includes the ids, names and prices of products for sale.
+The table displayed includes the ids, names and prices of each product for sale.

 ![table-image](/table.png)